gliderpilotmp/spring-hello-world/README.md

 docker pull gliderpilotmp/spring-hello-world
 docker container run --name martin_hello3 -d -p 9999:8080 gliderpilotmp/spring-hello-world

-to expose container on port 9999 routing to 8080 spring boot app in container
+for container on port 9999 mapping to 8080 spring boot app in container

 Actions used:
 - Java -> on every commit -> build and test run